jeremyBanks/jeb/README.md

 This repo and this code is a jumbled mess.
 I'll fix it up as I have time.

 Some of the scripts run on Linux, but others only run on MacOS Unix.

-There's a bunch of code for a half-built Chrome extension for spidering the Stadia store, but it's mostly just there for reference as I strip it down and replace it.
-Most of the .vscode config is also related to that.

 ### Design of stadia.run